MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-overview.md

 | `SliderIOS` | `maximumTrackImage`, `minimumTrackImage`, `thumbImage`, `trackImage` |
 | `Video`     | `source`                                                             |

-We will update this list as new core components are released, which support referencing assets, to ensure users know what exactly they can expect to update using CodePush.
+We'll update this list as new core components are released, which support referencing assets, to ensure users know what exactly they can expect to update using CodePush.

 > [!NOTE]
 > CodePush only works with Video components when using `require` in the source prop.
 For example: